-Title of Module: Changing Mental Health Services
+Title Changing Mental Health Services

+Session 2024/25 Status

-Code: NURS11120 SCQF Level: 11 (Scottish Credit and Qualifications Framework) Credit Points: 20 ECTS: 10 (European Credit Transfer Scheme)
+Code NURS11120 SCQF Level 11

+Credit Points 20 ECTS (European Credit Transfer Scheme) 10

-School: School of Health and Lif e Sciences
+School Health and Life Sciences

-Module Co-ordinator: Joe Brown
+Module Co-ordinator Joe Brown

 Summary of Module

 The initial focus of this core module is on understanding the principles underpinning practice development with a specific focus on contemporary Mental Health Services.
 Students will critically review the theories and models associated with change management and consider how these apply to their own organisation(s).

 Progressive lean and innovative organisational change can be a difficult process to initiate, maintain and quality assure, and this module will allow students to explore and challenge the reasons for this in a safe environment.
 Support will be given to consider how best to address the barriers associated with change management and students will look at how supports can be offered to colleagues, leaders and managers in developing practice.
 They will critically analyse underpinning legislation, values, and policy in mental health and its impact on the continuing reformulation of service design and delivery with particular regard to their own workplace.
 Each student will propose a practice enhancement and the processes involved in its realisation in the context of relevant health and social policy and change management theory.
-The above skills acquisition, contributes to the development of the UWS Graduate Attributes: Universal - critical thinking. analytical, inquiring, culturally aware, emotionally intelligent, ethically-minded, culturally aware, collaborative, research-minded and socially responsible; Work-Ready -knowledgeable, digitally literate, effective communicator, motivated, potential leader; and Successful -autonomous, incisive, creative, resilient and daring.
+The above skills acquisition, contributes to the development of the UWS Graduate Attributes: Universal - critical thinking, analytical, inquiring, culturally aware, emotionally intelligent, ethically-minded, culturally aware, collaborative, research-minded and socially responsible; Work-Ready -knowledgeable, digitally literate, effective communicator, motivated, potential leader; and Successful -autonomous, incisive, creative, resilient and daring.